BCAAs and Testosterone: How Necessary are They?

-The evidence clearly shows that BCAA supplementation pre – during – and post exercise seems to significantly increase testosterone levels, growth hormone levels, and muscle protein synthesis (study, study, study, study, study, study).
+The evidence clearly shows that BCAA supplementation pre – during – and post-exercise seems to significantly increase testosterone levels, growth hormone levels, and muscle protein synthesis (study, study, study, study, study, study).

 BUT this still doesn’t mean that you would need to supplement with BCAAs if you’re not doing any sort of fasted training.
-You can simply sip some whey protein powder during the workouts, or eat a bit more chicken – like I said above – protein packed foods are filled with BCAAs already.
+You can simply sip some whey protein powder during the workouts, or eat a bit more chicken – as I said above – protein packed foods are filled with BCAAs already.

 So how much BCAAs should you consume when working out in a fasted state?

 Answer: I use 5-7 grams pre-workout, 5-7 grams during workouts, and 5-7 grams after workouts when I’m training in a fasted state.
-A hour or two after I’m done with my training I start eating.
+An hour or two after I’m done with my training I start eating.

 Is there a brand of BCAA you recommend?

-With that being said, leucine tastes pretty damn horrible to be honest.
+With that being said, leucine tastes pretty damn horrible, to be honest.
 And most people seem to have huge problems consuming unflavored BCAAs because of the incredibly nasty taste.

 But if you’re not a bitch about it, you should buy the stuff unflavored, and just gulp it down like a man.